Edit project settings

-The Thesaurus URI tab allows you to define the URIs for the thesaurus's concepts and choose a favorite URI between them.
+The Thesaurus URI tab allows you to define the prefixes for the URIs of the thesaurus's concepts and the other parts that compose the URIs.

-- To add a new URI, select Add new URI prefix and enter the new identifier.
+- To add a new URI prefix, select Add new URI prefix and enter the new prefix.

-- To change an existing URI, select the URI and edit it.
+- To change an existing prefix, just select and edit it.

-- To delete an existing URI, hover over it and select the trash bin icon .
+- To delete an existing prefix, hover over it and select the trash bin icon .

-In case of characters that are not allowed in the URI, like white spaces, hover over the URI and select Encode URI to encode it.
+If you have to use characters that are not allowed in an URI, like white spaces, hover over the prefix and select Encode uri to create an URL-encoded version of it.

-You can delete an existing URI only if there are at least two URIs defined.
+You can delete an existing prefix only if there is at least another prefix defined.